 Five “it’s time to fire” triggers!
 Natural Regressive Tendency

-Employees that show improvement in performance after providing the feedback, but regress as soon as they stop being vigilant, should be dealt with immediately.
-Such employees have a tendency to cause damages that you won’t realize until they become too evident, for instance, loss revenue of a million dollars if they are carrying an annual target of 2 million dollars worth of sales.
+Dealing with disengaged employees who demonstrate temporary performance improvement after receiving feedback, but then regress once they become less vigilant, requires immediate attention.
+These individuals have a tendency to cause significant damages that may go unnoticed until they become glaringly evident.
+For example, if they are responsible for achieving an annual sales target of 2 million dollars, their regression could result in a loss of revenue amounting to a million dollars.
 Simply put, because they only perform when monitored, and fail to deliver otherwise, such employees will always fall short of their targets.
 If you spot someone like this in your team, you know it’s time to bid them goodbye.

 Negative and Toxic Attitude